owasp-dep-scan/dep-scan/README.md

 -   `services`

 `summary` is a dictionary type with vulnerability severity quantities as shown in the example above.
+`pkg_vulnerabilities` - Same as `vulnerabilities` from the VDR `pkg_group_rows` - List of vulnerability id and the dependency tree prioritized by depscan.

-Furthermore insights are imaginably to be made available to the template, please reach out or contribute on demand.
+Furthermore, insights are imaginable to be made available to the template, please reach out or contribute on demand.

-We appreciate if you like to contribute your report templates as examples, please add/find them [here](contrib/report-templates/).
+We appreciate it if you like to contribute your report templates as examples, please add/find them [here](contrib/report-templates/).

 ## Performance tuning